Pentax K-70 Comparison Review

 The Pentax K-70 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in June 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Pentax K-70 has a Camera Elo of 2672.
-This rating puts the K-70 among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the K-70 ranks among the top 20 percent.
-Based on its within category standings, the camera earns a 5-star performance rating.
+Is the Pentax K-70 a good camera?
+The K-70 has a Camera Elo of 2620.
+This rating puts the K-70 among the top 20 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the K-70 also ranks among the top 20 percent.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Digital single lens reflex|

 |3.0" LCD, 921k dots|

 |126 x 93 x 74 mm, 688 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card